Letters from Harold Edward 'Pompey' Elliot to his family, November 1918 - February 1919 - Part 11

 tired of being away now.
 I guess

-you will love me always after this
+you will have me always after this

-With many Kisses alone from
+With many Kisses & love from

 Moreton Hampstead